John Denver: Later years and humanitarian efforts

 Denver's releases in the late 1970s did not match his earlier success.
-His songwriting had begun to focus more on humanitarian and sustainability causes than on the romantic themes of his earlier writing.
-Denver also founded the environmental group Plant-It 2020.
-His keen interest in solutions to world hunger led him to visit Africa during the 1980s and to witness firsthand the suffering caused by starvation.
+Denver's songwriting had begun to focus more on humanitarian and sustainability causes than on the romantic themes of his earlier writing.
+Denver's keen interest in solutions to world hunger led him to visit Africa during the 1980s and to witness firsthand the suffering caused by starvation.

 From 1973 to 1979, Denver performed annually at the fundraising picnic for the Aspen Camp School for the Deaf, raising half of the camp's annual operating budget.
-During the Aspen Valley Hospital's $1.7 million capital campaign in 1979, Denver was the largest single donor.
+During the Aspen Valley Hospital's $1.7 million capital campaign in 1979, he was the largest single donor.

 In 1983 and 1984, Denver hosted the annual Grammy Awards, as he had previously done in 1977, 1978, and 1979.
-In the 1983 finale, he was joined on stage by folk music legend Joan Baez, with whom Denver led group rendition of "Blowin' in the Wind" and "Let the Sunshine In", joined by several other prominent performers such as Jennifer Warnes, Donna Summer, and Rick James.
+In the 1983 finale, Denver was joined on stage by folk music legend Joan Baez, with whom Denver led group rendition of "Blowin' in the Wind" and "Let the Sunshine In", joined by several other prominent performers such as Jennifer Warnes, Donna Summer, and Rick James.

 In 1984, ABC Sports president Roone Arledge asked Denver to compose and sing the theme song for the 1984 Winter Olympics in Sarajevo.
 Denver complied by writing and singing "The Gold and Beyond".

-In 1985, Denver asked to participate in the singing of "We Are the World" but was rejected despite his previous commitment to charity work.
+The following year, Denver asked to participate in the singing of "We Are the World" but was rejected despite his previous commitment to charity work.
 According to producer Ken Kragen, Denver was overlooked because some industry professionals felt his image would hurt the credibility of the song as a pop-rock anthem.
 "I didn't agree with this assessment," Kragen said, but he reluctantly turned Denver down anyway.
 Denver later wrote in his 1994 autobiography "Take Me Home" that the rejection "...broke my heart not to be included."